Last amended April 17, 2020

 D. The full department shall meet approximately once per month during the academic year.
 Each meeting of the department shall be announced at least three days in advance, with an agenda, and shall be open, unless specific matters have been determined by the full department to be confidential and to require restricted attendance and/or participation.
 Any voting member of the department may, in consultation with the Chair, have an item placed on the agenda.
 The Chair, at his or her discretion, may also permit people who are not voting members to place an item on the agenda if it merits attention by the full department.

 E. Election of the Chair.
 One semester in advance of an upcoming election the current Chair shall notify all voting members of the department of the election.
 Shortly after notification the Chair shall designate as “Election Chair” a full-time faculty member who has decided not to run.
-The Election Chair shall receive nominations and arrange a meeting or series of meetings to allow a statement or statements by the candidate or candidates and discussion by department members.
-Voting shall be by secret ballot, and the outcome reported to members of the department and to the Dean of Arts and Sciences.
-When the voting results are sent to the Dean, the Tenured/Tenure Stream votes must be distinguished from the Non-Tenure Stream votes.
+The Election Chair shall receive nominations from any department member and arrange a meeting or series of meetings to allow a statement or statements by the candidate or candidates and discussion by department members; this shall be done in a timely manner to allow full consideration by both the faculty and the graduate students as a body.
+Voting shall be by secret ballot, and the outcome reported to members of the department and to the Dean of the Dietrich School of Arts and Sciences.
+When the voting results are sent to the Dean, the Tenured/Tenure Stream votes must be distinguished from the Appointment Stream and graduate student votes.

-B. The Chair is the Chief Executive Officer of the department.
-He or she shall be responsible for the administration of the departmental business and shall represent the department to the administration, the University at large, and the profession.
-He or she shall preside over meetings of the full department.
-He or she shall prepare the department’s budget, shall inform the department in writing of its general dimensions, and shall exercise jurisdiction over the expenditure of departmental funds in consultation with the department.
-He or she also exercises jurisdiction over the department staff.
 Short-term faculty appointments are at the discretion of the Chair, who will consult with relevant members of the faculty.
-In general, he or she shall be responsible for the execution of the department’s bylaws, regulations, policies, and procedural guidelines; for the day-to-day functioning of the department; and for keeping the department informed of matters that concern it.
+In general, the Chair shall be responsible for the execution of the department’s bylaws, regulations, policies, and procedural guidelines; for the day-to-day functioning of the department; and for keeping the department informed of matters that concern it.

 C. The Director of Architectural Studies is responsible for overseeing the day to day activities and the long-term direction of the Architectural Studies Program.
-He or she serves as a mentor for its students, oversees their extracurricular activities related to the program, supervises the part-time instructors who teach the curriculum, and recommends new policies or curricular reforms to the Undergraduate Committee, the Chair, and the department.
-Typically he or she serves on the Undergraduate Committee.
+They serve as a mentor for its students, oversee extracurricular activities related to the program, supervise the part-time instructors who teach the curriculum, and recommend new policies or curricular reforms to the Undergraduate Committee, the Curriculum and Planning Committee, and the department.

 D. The Director of Graduate Studies shall preside over meetings and other activities of the Graduate Committee.
-He or she shall be responsible for the day-to-day detail of administering the regulations of the graduate program, including the advising of course registration for all graduate students before they advance to PhD candidacy.
+They shall be responsible for the day-to-day detail of administering the regulations of the graduate program, including the advising of course registration for all graduate students before they advance to PhD candidacy.

 E. The Director of Undergraduate Studies shall preside over meetings and other activities of the Undergraduate Committee.
-He or she shall be responsible for the day-to-day detail of administering the regulations of the undergraduate major programs and certificate programs in the department, including the advising of course registration for all students in the various majors and certificate programs.
+They shall be responsible for the day-to-day detail of administering the regulations of the undergraduate major programs and certificate programs in the department, and shall supervise the advising of course registration for all undergraduate students in the various majors and certificate programs.

 As voting members of the department, graduate students are invited to serve on these committees.
 Graduate students appointed to the Graduate Committee take full part in policy discussion and decisions, but do not participate in discussions or actions affecting other graduate students individually, and do not have access to other students’ records.

-Curriculum planning, and all decisions on designating courses and instructors, shall to the fullest extent possible be reviewed and approved by the department as a whole in consultation with the Chair and the Undergraduate and Graduate committees.
 New undergraduate courses shall be proposed and reviewed in the following manner.
-Individual instructors in the department who wish to propose a new course shall do so by providing, to the chair of the Undergraduate committee, a syllabus and a brief cover letter explaining the proposed level and audience for the course and how the course will complement or supplement the existing curriculum.
+Individual instructors in the department who wish to propose a new course shall do so by providing, to the chair of the Undergraduate Committee, a syllabus and a brief cover letter explaining the proposed level and audience for the course and how the course will complement or supplement the existing curriculum.
 The proposed syllabus must clearly articulate not only the content but also the learning objectives of the course as well as the methods of student assessment; instructors should consult the department’s manual for instructors before submitting their proposal.
-The Undergraduate committee will review the proposal according to the following criteria: 1) consistency with the standards for syllabi enumerated by the department in its manual for instructors; 2) appropriateness for the department’s undergraduate curriculum; and 3) integration of current scholarship and best practices in the discipline.
+The Undergraduate Committee will review the proposal according to the following criteria: 1) consistency with the standards for syllabi enumerated by the department in its manual for instructors; 2) appropriateness for the department’s undergraduate curriculum; and 3) integration of current scholarship and best practices in the discipline.
 The committee may reject the proposal, or recommend revision and resubmission, or recommend approval.
 If the undergraduate committee recommends approval of the course, the committee will present the course proposal at the next available department meeting for a vote; the course is approved if a simple majority agrees with the committee’s recommendation.

 Admissions and fellowship committees are chosen by special procedures.
 For the graduate admissions committee, the Director of Graduate Studies in consultation with the Chair appoints three tenure-stream faculty members; typically the DGS is one of the three and acts as chair of the committee.
 The committee is expected to consult with all faculty members whose research areas or interests are relevant to particular applicants.
 Fellowship committees also consist of tenure-stream faculty members, who are appointed annually by the Director of Graduate Studies to minimize conflicts of interest and where possible to represent diverse research areas and interests.